Geethen/geeforec.github.io/content/post/practical-8.md

 **Ensemble methods**

 In many cases, you will not rely on a single model and it may be preferable to use many models and find an average over several models.
 A short example of how to do this, is to produce a new model - this time using MaxEnt - and finding the mean over our two predicted classifications.

+First we classify the MaxEnt model.
+We then create a new ImageCollection of the two SDM models, before finding the mean of the two bands and then adding the ensemble prediction to the map.

 ```js
 var model2 = ee.Classifier.gmoMaxEnt()